codi0/dweb-research/README.md

 ### Our mission

-To replace big-tech cloud platforms with an open web3 tech stack that benefits every developer.
+To decentralise the world's computing infrastructure.
+We believe in an open web3 tech stack that benefits every developer and isn't reliant on centralised cloud providers.

 ### What problem are we trying to solve?